mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

    "45", ":hwlabel:`CENSOR`",                              "Press and hold this button to play the track in :hwlabel:`REVERSE`.
 When releasing the button, the track immediately starts playing from it's momentary position.

    If :hwlabel:`SLIP` was active then after releasing the :hwlabel:`CENSOR` button the track continues as it had been playing forward the whole time (:hwlabel:`CENSOR`).
 Slip mode stays enabled so you can continue with more actions in slip mode."
-   "45", ":hwlabel:`SHIFT` + :hwlabel:`CENSOR`",           "Press to activate a backspin with the length set by the :hwlabel:`STOP TIME` knob."
+   "45", ":hwlabel:`SHIFT` + :hwlabel:`CENSOR`",           "Press to activate a backspin with the length set by the :hwlabel:`STOP TIME` knob.

+   If :hwlabel:`SLIP` was active then after releasing the :hwlabel:`CENSOR` button the track continues as it had been playing forward the whole time.
+Slip mode stays enabled so you can continue with more actions in slip mode."
    "46", ":hwlabel:`BEAT GRID ADJUST`",                    "Press to adjust the Beat Grid to the current play position."
    "46", ":hwlabel:`SHIFT` + :hwlabel:`BEAT GRID ADJUST`", "Press to activate Quantize mode."
    "47", ":hwlabel:`BEAT GRID SLIDE`",                     "Press to adjust the Beat Grid to another playing track."